Home BelgiumYour Lengthy Sightseeing Guide to Leuven, Belgium

 Things to Do in Leuven Flanders

 Having covered all the university elements, let’s get to the other main places to visit in Leuven.
-Which of course means starting with the main square as is often the case in Europe or when exploring the best cities in Flanders like Leuven.
+Which of course means starting with the main square, as is often the case in Europe, or when exploring the best cities in Flanders, like Leuven.
 The Grote Markt has been the throbbing heart of Leuven since the 14th century and is home to some stunning city landmarks.

 Leuven Town Hall, Best Places to Visit in Leuven Belgium

-The town hall interior including its upper halls is said to be quite remarkable.
+The town hall interior, including its upper halls, is said to be quite remarkable.
 Had I not had conflicting tours, I would have loved to have gone inside.
-You can join a guided tour of the Town Hall everyday from 3pm for only 4€.
+You can join a guided tour of the Town Hall every day from 3pm for only 4€.

 Further flaunting Leuven’s gothic pedigree is the Tafelrond building, sitting opposite St Pieters Church on the Grote Markt.
-The building has housed a number of different organisations and businesses throughout its history, but today contains a restaurant and hotel.
-Regardless of what is inside, you can easily appreciate its gothic wonder as you walk through the phenomenal Grote Markt.
+The building has housed a number of different organisations and businesses throughout its history, but today it contains a restaurant and hotel.

-St Pieters Church
+St. Pieters Church

-The third of the admirable gothic buildings to sit upon the Grote Markt is the St Pieters Church.
-Construction of the church started in the 15th century and technically it remains unfinished, thanks to its towers.
-Regardless, it does look quite grand, especially with its other other gothic neighbours.
-It also happens to possess one of Belgium’s many UNESCO listed belfrys.
+It also happens to possess one of Belgium’s many UNESCO-listed belfries.
 The nave of the church is decorated with elegant, white stonework and hosts a wonderfully detailed Gothic tabernacle.

-The big draw of St Pieters Church though is its opulent treasury.
-Inside you’ll find plenty of reliquary statues as well, carved wooden icons and a beautifully engraved chest.
-The church’s prized possession is its ‘The Last Supper” painting by Dirk Bouts, which is still hanging where it was originally intended and the only by a Flemish Primitive to still do so.
+The church’s prized possession is its ‘The Last Supper” painting by Dirk Bouts, which is still hanging where it was originally intended and is the only one by a Flemish Primitive to still do so.

-My time in the church’s treasury was unfortunately a rushed visit, between having lunch and walking out to the Stella Artois Brewery for my 3pm tour.
+My visit to the church’s treasury was unfortunately rushed, as I had to leave immediately after lunch to attend the 3pm tour at the Stella Artois Brewery.
 In hindsight, I would have allowed quite a bit more time.
-While entry to the church is free, the treasury costs 3€ to visit.

 Oude Markt